What is a Medicare Supplement Plan?

 standardized basic benefits regardless of the insurance company

-Note: Medicare Supplement Insurance Plans generally
+Note: Medicare Supplement Insurance Plans

-portion of the following basic benefits:
+at least a portion of the following basic benefits:

 Medicare Part A coinsurance costs up to a year after Medicare